COMMUNITY EXTENSION PROGRAM (CEP)

 Rationale and Philosophy

-In order to fully prepare youths for adulthood there is a need to help them develop and hone personal and life skills as well as academic skills.
-This integral development of the young must prevail with connecting what the students learn in the classroom with real life situations where students learn best by doing, by service, and by reflecting on their own experiences.
+To fully prepare the youth for adulthood there is a need to help them develop and hone personal and life skills as well as academic skills.
+This integral development of the young involves connecting what students learn in the classroom with real life situations where students learn best by doing, by service, and by reflecting on their own experiences.

-The CEP is a formation program that is embodied in the development programs for students and personnel.
+The Community Extension Program is a formation program that is embodied in the development programs for students and personnel.
 It is integral to the academic program of the school.
-While instruction is the flesh and backbone that gives shape and provides the basic foundation of the student, the CEP is the heart and soul that gives vitality to the students’ overall formation by building and strengthening their character to become good Christians and virtuous citizens and to shape their own future while being guided by their Faith.
+While instruction is the flesh and backbone that gives shape and provides the basic foundation to student development, the CEP is the heart and soul that gives vitality to the students’ overall formation by building and strengthening their character to become good Christians and virtuous citizens and to shape their own future while being guided by their Faith.

 The Community Extension Program of Marist School has the following objectives: